fschaal/fschaal/README.md

 ## What I do

-- Building backend services for smart charging and payments
+- Building backend services for EV charging and payments
 - Shipping cloud-native workloads on Azure (Functions, containers, queues, observability)
 - Writing tooling that makes dev workflows smoother (especially around Neovim)